Surf forecasting books are encyclopedias of surf science. They make it easy to understand how swell models work, and how waves are formed.

 Modern swell forecasts are accurate surf reports.
-If you're willing to know when and where you should head for the surf sessions of a lifetime, it's important to consult wave height forecasts, wind speed and direction analysis, and wave period charts.
+If you're keen to know when and where you should head for the surf sessions of a lifetime, it's important to consult wave height forecasts, wind speed and direction analysis, and wave period charts.

 "The Wetsand Wavecast Guide to Surf Forecasting" is one of the most well-written surf science books.
 The author, Nathan Todd Cool, shows how you can make surf forecasts with simple calculations and free publicly available data.